Flame77Ofc/Python/Aulas/livros/pythonlearn/desafios.md

 5. Delete "Discovery" from the dictionary.
 6. Bonus: Make the same dictionary by using dict() and passing in the initial values when you first create the dictionary.

+1. Create a list with the names of friends and colleagues.
+Calculate the average length of the names.

+2. Create a list with the names of friends and colleagues.
+Search for the name John using a for loop.
+Print not found if you didn't find it.
+(Hint: use else).

+3. Create a list of tuples of first name, last name, and age for your friends and colleagues.
+If you don't know the age, put in None.
+Calculate the average age, skipping over any None values.
+Print out each name, followed by old or young if they are above or below the average age.

+1. Create a variable, age, set to your age.
+Create another variable, old, that uses a condition to test whether you are older than 18.
+The value of old should be True or False.

+2. Create a variable, name, set to your name.
+Create another variable, second_half, that tests whether the name would be classified in the second half of the alphabet?
+What do you need to compare it to?

+3. Create a list, names, with the names of people in a class.
+Write code to print 'The class is empty!' or 'Class has enrollments.', based on whether there are values in names.
+(See the tip in this chapter for details).

+4. Create a variable, car, set to None.
+Write code to print 'Taxi for you!', or 'You have a car!'. based on whether or not car is set (None is not the name of a car).